KdntNinja/LinkedOut/PRIVACY_POLICY.md

 Your privacy is important to us.
 This privacy policy explains the personal data LinkedOut processes, how LinkedOut processes it, and for what purposes.

 ## Information We Collect
-- Personal identification information (e.g., name, email address, phone number, etc.)
+- Personal identification information (e.g., name, email address, etc.)
 - Usage data (e.g., IP address, browser type, pages visited, etc.)
 - Cookies and tracking technologies